-I think about my sister, Katie, who recently turned 19.
+I think about my sister, Stella, who recently turned 19.
 Today, the two of us drew pictures, and she told me her (mostly accurate) version of the story of Dad’s life.
 She drew him with his birth parents, all as stick figures.
 Then she drew me, and I drew myself beside her.
 After dinner, we watched Star Trek together.
 She told me that Odo and Worf were her favorite characters, and we shared popcorn.

 I enjoy spending time with her.
 We do things that most sisters do.
 We take walks, and watch movies, and play games, and draw pictures, and do all sorts of things.
 We might do them differently, but we do them all the same.